 When you have experienced grief and loss how long did you avoid going into it?

-How did such avoidance impact your ability to navigate the chaos and practice the art of living well?
+How did such avoidance impact your ability to leverage your mind, body, and spirit to navigate the chaos?

 Did you allow pain or anger to change you?

 Did you realize how the pain or anger was changing you?

 When you went into the grief and loss and came out the other side, did you understand that the world you found would never be the same as the world you life?

 Today’s second reflection on pain and anger comes from poet Nikita Gill who wrote:

 “Pain changes people.
 This is no secret.
 But your pain speaks with wisdom.
 When you are a child, the same pain teaches you to not touch fire by burning your fingers.
 When you grow older the fire turns into people.
 Your pain will teach you how to be careful, but it will also teach you how to be compassionate to others, be kind to those who are hurting and how to be strong in the face of adversity.
 Allow your pain the power to change you in a positive, beautiful way.”

 Did you touch fire as a child and learn now to do it again?

 Have you learned not to engage with those who ignite your pain and anger?

 Have you allowed pain to teach you how to be compassionate to others?